Treaty of Fontainebleau (October 1807): Background

 After his attempt to invade Great Britain in 1806 failed, Napoleon decreed a Continental Blockade, which prohibited trade of British products throughout the European continent.
 Portugal, a traditional ally of England, refused to obey him.
 In order to invade Portugal, Napoleon required a route for his ground troops through Spain, necessitating a treaty with that country.

 Articles

 Article 1

-The province of Entre-Douro-e-Minho along with the city of Oporto to be ceded to the King of Etruria, with the title King of North Lusitania.
+The province of Entre-Douro-e-Minho along with the city of Porto to be ceded to the King of Etruria, with the title King of North Lusitania.

 Article 2

 Under this section the province of Alentejo, along with the Kingdom of the Algarves were to be given to Manuel Godoy, Prime Minister of Spain and confidant of Charles IV's wife, Maria Luisa of Parma.
 Godoy, who was known as the Príncipe de la Paz (Prince of Peace), would also receive the title of Prince of the Algarves under the treaty.
 He was considered an "odious and disgraceful" man, casting doubt on whether Napoleon would have delivered such a prize to a man he described as "a horror of the nation".
 Instead, in Napoleon's own words, "he [Godoy] is a rascal who will open the gates of Spain for me".